-(b) Alternate Sample Sizes: In lieu of the standard sample size, SFAs may elect to use one of two alternate sample sizes if the district had a verificiation nonresponse rate of less than 20 percent in the previous school year.
-If the district uses an alternate sample size, the Verification Response Worksheet must be on file.
-The worksheet can be found on page E-71 (Page E-72 for OKC & Tulsa) (Reference USDA Policy Memo 2005-SP-27)
+(b) Alternate Sample Sizes: In lieu of the standard sample size, SFAs may elect to use one of two alternate sample sizes if the following condition is met: Their nonresponse rate for the preceding school year is less than 20 percent.
+The Verification Response Worksheet is on page E-71 (Page E-72 for OKC & Tulsa) that SFAs must use in determining if an alternate sample size is used.
+(Reference USDA Policy Memo

+2005-SP-27)